-4.1.4 Recommended Breaker of UPS OPD
+4.1.5 Recommended Breaker of UPS OPD

-NOTE: The breakers used must be in accordance with NEC ANSI/NFPA 70.
-A disconnect breaker must be provided which will be used as over current Protection device for AC input, DC input and AC output.
+NOTE: The branch circuit over current protection breakers used must be in accordance with NEC ANSI/NFPA 70 and the Canadian Electrical Code, Part I, C22.1.
+A disconnect breaker must be provided which will be used as overcurrent Protection device for AC input, DC input and AC output.